Irish Sirloin Steak in a Red Wine Jus

 - Cook for another 1-2 mins on each side if you want it more well-done.
 IMPORTANT: Wash hands and equipment after handling raw meat and its packaging.
 Meat is safe to eat when the outside is browned.

-- Once cooked, remove from pan, cover with foil and allow to rest.
+- Once cooked, remove from pan, cover and allow to rest.

-- Return the pan to high heat, add the red wine jus and bring to the boil.
+- Return the pan to high heat, add the red wine jus and 2 tbsp butter (double for 4p) and bring to the boil.

-- Add a splash of water to loosen if required.
+- Loosen with a splash of water if necessary.

 - Season to taste with salt and pepper.